sfigg/commercialization-public/design/device-experiences/sensors-power-management-for-modern-standby-platforms.md

 For the HIDI2C option, the optional sensor microcontroller is physically connected to the SoC or core silicon through an I2C bus.
 The microcontroller exposes multiple top-level HID collections, one for each logical sensor device.
 For example, a compass sensor can be exposed through HID as a logical sensor device that is an aggregation of the accelerometer, gyrometer, and magnetometer sensors behind the sensor microcontroller.

 The other option requires a third-party sensor driver.
 The sensor microcontroller is physically connected to the core silicon through an I2C bus or UART.
-The sensor device vendor supplies a device driver that communicates with the sensor device over this connection, and that implements the **ISensorDriver** interface.
-This interface can be implemented multiple times—one time for each sensor that is behind the sensor microcontroller.
+The sensor device vendor supplies a device driver that communicates with the sensor device over this connection, and that implements the **SENSOR_CONTROLLER_CONFIG**.
+This can be implemented multiple times—one time for each sensor that is behind the sensor microcontroller.

 The selection of one of the two options for connecting to sensor hardware dictates the software power-management mechanisms that are needed to transition the sensor hardware to the standby or power-removed mode.